Reduction along strong Dirac maps: Dirac geometry

 is also b-Dirac. \item If $D$ is contained in the kernel of $L_M$, the nondegenerate leaves of $Q$ are the images of nondegenerate leaves of $M$.
-In particular, if $M$ is nondegenerate and $L_M = L_\omega$, then $L_Q$ is also nondegenerate, and the corresponding 2-form $\bar{\omega}$ is uniquely characterized by the property that $\pi^*\bar{\omega} = \omega$. \end{enumerate} \end{proposition}
+In particular, if $M$ is nondegenerate and $L_M = L_\omega$ is the graph of a $2$-form $\omega$, then $L_Q$ is also nondegenerate, and the corresponding 2-form $\overline{\omega}$ is uniquely characterized by the property that $\pi^*\overline{\omega} = \omega$. \end{enumerate} \end{proposition}